rvirlan/Data-Glacier-Internship-week-2/README.md

 Project delivery:

-You have been provided with multiple data sets that contains information on 2 cab companies.
+Multiple data sets that contains information on 2 cab companies.
 Each file (data set) provided represents different aspects of the customer profile.
 XYZ is interested in using your actionable insights to help them identify the right company to make their investment.

-The outcome of your delivery will be a presentation to XYZ’s Executive team.
+The outcome of your delivery is a presentation to XYZ’s Executive team.